AveryS00/song-link-bot/README.md

 This is not a 'command' per se.
 Anytime a spotify link is sent in the ``music_channel``, the bot will take it and place it in the server playlist.
 The success or failure is then marked in the ``logging_channel``.

 ## Privacy and Data Collection
-Should you choose to use my bot, I am the sole owner of this bot.
+Should you choose to use my bot, I am the sole owner of the bot.
 As you can see in the code, I keep logs about command usages which specify guild ids and guild names.
 I also have access to view and modify all Spotify playlists created by the bot.
 These logs are not shared with anyone and are used only for error solving purposes.
+The logs are destroyed upon resets of the bot.
 I will never sell or share data with anyone.

+## License
+Copyright (c) 2020 Avery Smith

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Self Hosting
 A Spotify account is required to host this bot yourself, but Premium is not necessary.
 Therefore, it is HIGHLY recommended creating a new free account just for the bot.